Presentation: Patient with localised colorectal cancer

 - For constitutional (germline) testing for Lynch syndrome, a record of discussion (RoD) form is required.
 If you have not completed an RoD form before and/or do not have access to one, please review this Knowledge Hub article on how to complete an RoD form.

-- Depending on the details you provide and the test that is chosen, a range of different genomic investigation techniques will be applied to your patient’s/their family’s (if appropriate) DNA.
+- Depending on the details you provide and the chosen test, a range of different genomic investigation techniques will be applied to your patient’s/their family’s (if appropriate) DNA.
 These include (but are not restricted to):

 - Single gene sequencing